Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 ### Impunity: Bravery

 At level 15, you fear nothing.
-While transformed, you are immune to the frightened condition.
+While transformed, you are immune to the frightened ailment.

 ## Grief